One Way Ticket (2016 film)

-One Way Ticket is an Indian Marathi language film directed by Kamal Nathani and Amol Shetge.
+One Way Ticket is an Indian Marathi-language mystery film directed by Kamal Nathani and Amol Shetge and produced by Komal Unawane.
 The film stars Sachit Patil, Amruta Khanvilkar, Gashmeer Mahajani, Neha Mahajan and Shashank Ketkar (in his film debut).
-Music by Gaurav Dagoankar.
+The music is composed by Gaurav Dagoankar.
 The film was released on 23 September 2016 and was successful at the box-office.

 Synopsis

 Aniket boards a cruise ship using Aditya's passport after he stumbles upon it accidentally.
 However, Aniket finds out that Shivani, Aditya's girlfriend, is on the cruise and may blow his cover.